Many of us watched the 89th Academy Awards ceremony on Sunday evening, February 26, 2017.

 La La Land’s producers and cast rushed to the stage and jubilantly received and cradled their Oscars.
 As we watched, mice scurried in the background and we wondered what was happening.
 Mumbles and jumbles rushed to the microphone and kindly, worriedly and interruptively announced, “I’m sorry, there’s a mistake.”

-Moonlight had won, not La La Land, as the stage collapsed in a nervous rush to the commercial break.
+Moonlight had won, not La La Land, as the scene collapsed in a nervous rush to the commercial break.

 But does this, one of the greatest guffaws in Oscar history, end there?